 Sweet food begets sweet food.
 Infants are born with an established preference for sweet flavors (amniotic fluid is sweet and so is breast milk) and a dislike for bitter foods like vegetables.

 The foods that babies eat outside the womb, particularly if they are high in sugar and fat, may reinforce this preference for sweet foods.

 During the first 5 years of life when children are establishing their food preferences, frequent exposure to sweetened food or beverages may further encourage a preference for these foods.

 4. Sweets Increase the Risk for Cavities

 Tooth decay can happen when your child’s teeth come in contact with too much sugar.
 It can even happen before your child has teeth.

 Parents of young children should dial down the sweets when possible.
-And that’s not easy!
+I know it’s not easy!

-Our food world is full of opportunities for babies to eat sweets—find out how you can manage the sugar in your child’s diet throughout his or her childhood.
+Yes, our food world is full of opportunities for all kids to eat sweets—find out how you can manage the sugar in your child’s diet throughout his or her childhood.

-Starting on the feeding journey with your baby?
 Check out my step-by-step guide to starting solids for the latest information, from food to feeding methods, allergies and more!
-Get The Smart Mom’s Guide to Starting Solids now!

 You’ll get guidance on foods to avoid for babies under 1 as well as the recommended foods to introduce to your new eater.
 Click on the photo above!